spackleso/spackle/apps/docs/src/pages/index.md

 ## Basic usage

-Spackle allows you to customize feature access at the Product, Price, and Customer level.
+Spackle allows you to customize feature access at the Product and Customer level.
 Sales can negotiate any features or limits within the product, without any engineering time required.

 ### Set feature access